aaps/MCmotions/README.md

 Also a good idea minecraft !

+for lister.py and minecraft importer a beefy computer will help alot !

 #NEW
 -- chunkdata will get exported by lister, wrong ?
 -- the ability to connect to server that will check account data ! (--username --profile, after start password will be asked)